Part One of Three in this Series.

 The first option is a hidden gem for videographers!
 It is perfect to help you get in for a tight shot.
 Honestly, I had to do some digging because I was skeptical and did not understand how this digital magnification could be made possible without imposing some crop-factor on the sensor thus decreasing the resolution.
 But low & behold, the answer was hidden on page 38 of the Mavic 2 Pro/Zoom User Manual!
 Yes, I said User Manual.

-Personally, I am not a fan of working with 4K video, yet I feel pressure to push resolution higher than FHD 1080p, so (following the lead of Swiss people) I position myself in the safe middle ground.
-My go-to resolution choice is 2.7K (2688×1512) video.
+Personally, I am not a huge fan of working with 4K video, yet I feel pressure to push resolution higher than FHD 1080p, so (following the lead of Swiss people) I position myself in the safe middle ground.
+My typical go-to resolution choice is 2.7K (2688×1512) video.

 The Video Format: People often confuse the file extension (MP4 or MOV) as the video format.
 This is not entirely correct.
 A video format consists of multiple files, folders, and even playlists, all of which are necessary to make the video play properly.